 A Sermon on Acts 8:28-36Read more

 28and he was returning and sitting in his chariot, and was reading Isaiah the prophet.
-29Then the Spirit said to Philip, “Go over and join this chariot.”
-30Philip ran up and heard him reading Isaiah the prophet and asked, “Do you understand what you are reading?”
-And he said, “How can I, unless someone guides me?”
+29Then the Spirit said to Philip, “Go up and join this chariot.”
+30Philip ran up and heard him reading Isaiah the prophet, and said, “Do you understand what you are reading?”
+31And he said, “Well, how could I, unless someone guides me?”
 And he invited Philip to come up and sit with him.
-32Now the passage of the Scripture that he was reading was this:
+32Now the passage of Scripture which he was reading was this:

-and like a lamb before its shearer,
+And like a lamb that is silent before its shearer,

-Who can describe his generation?
+Who will describe His generation?

-For his life is taken away from the earth.”
+For His life is taken away from the earth.”

-And the eunuch said to Philip, “About whom, I ask you, does the prophet say this, about himself or about someone else?”
-Then Philip opened his mouth, and beginning with this Scripture he told him the good news about Jesus.
-And as they were going along the road they came to some water, and the eunuch said, “See, here is water!
+34The eunuch answered Philip and said, “Please tell me, of whom does the prophet say this?
+Of himself, or of someone else?”
+35Then Philip opened his mouth, and beginning from this Scripture he preached Jesus to him.
+36As they went along the road they came to some water; and the eunuch *said, “Look!
+Water!
 What prevents me from being baptized?”